noah-franklin/smart-library/README.md

 ## 3: Clickable Books

-For future use when the CLARA/ANN system is more developed, the Professor wanted us to demostrate a way for the image to have clickable sections which will link to the sojourers truth library page to show more info about the book.
+For future use when the CLARA/ANN system is more developed, the Professor wanted us to demonstrate a way for the image to have clickable sections which will link to the sojourers truth library page to show more info about the book.
 This search also has to be done with a book call number as that will be provided later on when CLARA processes an image.
 We started by creating a map of clickable columns in an image.
 These columns when clicked will run a function to open a new page on the sojourners truth website to show more info about the book.
 The link is created by taking a book call number variable and adding it into the search url.
 This book call number variable is currently hard coded in but it can easily be changed to query a database to get all the book call numbers for a image.
 All of this was added to the `shelfgenerator.py` script

 Search URL: